exis-io/exis-io.github.io/pages/appliance_api/Storage.md

 #### Parameters:
- -- collection (string) â name of the collection
+ - collection (string) -- name of the collection

 ### replace_one(collection, ...)

 #### Parameters:
- -- collection (string) â name of the collection
+ - collection (string) -- name of the collection

 **Return type:** dictionary